leverimmy/Auto-Proof/README.md

 # Auto-Proof

-Repository for the Course Discrete Mathematics(1), 2023 Fall
+Repository for the codes of Discrete Mathematics(1), 2023 Fall

 **目录**
 - [Auto-Proof](#auto-proof)